-Under this section of the permit, the County is required to identify and eliminate illicit discharges into our storm drainage systems, list what non-storm water discharges are allowed into those drainage systems, and create a map of the drainage system, with at least the locations where our drainage system empties into a waterbody and the drainage area for that point identified.
+In the Illicit Discharges section of the permit, the County is required to identify and eliminate illicit discharges into our storm drainage systems, list what non-storm water discharges are allowed into those drainage systems, and create a map of the drainage system, with at least the locations where our drainage system empties into a waterbody and the drainage area for that point identified.

-TCEQ defines an illicit discharge as: any discharge to a municipal separate storm sewer that is not entirely composed of storm water, except discharges pursuant to this general permit (TXR04000) or a separate authorization and discharges resulting from emergency fire fighting activities.
+Texas Commission on Environmental Quality (TCEQ) defines an illicit discharge as: any discharge to a municipal separate storm sewer that is not entirely composed of storm water, except discharges pursuant to this general permit (TXR04000) or a separate authorization and discharges resulting from emergency fire fighting activities.

 Illegal dumping and illegal connections are the primary targets for this requirement.
 A septic system draining into a ditch along a County maintained road would be an example of an illegal connection.
 People disposing of their garbage, old appliances and other materials improperly are affecting the health and beauty of our natural environment.